goodHunter27/serhatgiydiren.github.io/_posts/2020-01-03-natalie-fratto-3-ways-to-measure-your-adaptability-and-how-to-improve-it.md

 ---
-title: Notes on TED talk "Natalie Fratto - 3 ways to measure your adaptability and how to improve it"
+title: Quotes from TED talk "Natalie Fratto - 3 ways to measure your adaptability and how to improve it"
 published: true
 ---